iamdonovan/iamdonovan.github.io/docs/rs/whatis.rst

 definition
 -----------

-If we open up a textbook to look for a definition of *remote sensing*, we might find examples like the following:
+If we open up a textbook to look for a definition of *remote sensing*, we might find examples like this one:

     Remote Sensing is the **acquiring of data** about an object **without touching it**\ [1]_

+or:

     Photogrammetry and Remote Sensing is the art, science, and technology of **obtaining reliable information** from **non-contact imaging and other sensor systems** about the Earth and its environment, and other physical objects